Watching Me Watching

 Gagging, her husband got a trash bag and picked the dead Tom up with his gardening gloves.
 He was dropped unceremoniously in the bag and into the trash can.
 I snuck over later and pulled him out.
 He was mostly bones, but enough of him was left to examine.
 It was hard to believe that bag of ragged flesh and gnawed bones had once been a cat.

 Mama found me later and tanned my hide.
 Papa came home after work and took the belt to me.
 They weren't mad about the cat.
 They didn't know I'd killed him.
 They were angry that I left the yard and dug around in the garbage.
 I was sent to bed with no supper.
-After the house got quiet, I snuck to the cupboard and snuck a biscuit.
+After the house got quiet, I snuck to the cupboard and took a biscuit.
 I drank out of the milk bottle and took my biscuit outside so I wouldn't leave crumbs about.
 I shot two more cats that night, but they didn't die.
 They weren't old and sick like that old Tom.

 My opportunity to kill another cat came soon after.
 I plotted this one.
 I lay in wait, ready to ambush it.
 There was a gray tabby female, not old like the Tom.
 She was mean, nasty tempered and vicious.
 More than once, she'd chased me around my own yard, acting like she owned it.
 She scratched me up one time, really bad.
 Mama washed it all off with bleach and gave me caster oil.
 I had bandages on my hands for days and some of the wounds festered.
 I had to go to the doctor for shots.